Why Do You Need A Furnace Tune-Up?

 Updated 2/27/19

-A scheduled check-up for your furnace is probably at the bottom of your to-do list.
+A scheduled check-up for your furnace is about as exciting as it sounds.
 However, as we approach the less-popular winter months, now is the smartest time to guarantee your furnace is ready to provide you maximum comfort throughout the cold season.

-Among the leading ways to reduce furnace breakdowns and make sure it runs efficiently is with yearly scheduled tune-ups on your furnace.
-Just like any mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-Also, regular cleanings can help pinpoint going concerns before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
-Plus, because furnaces burn fuel to provide the heat, it’s important to examine all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your family.
-Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.
+Among the leading ways to prevent a breakdown and make sure it runs efficiently is with yearly scheduled tune-ups on your furnace.
+Just like all mechanical equipment, the life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
+Also, regular cleanings can help pinpoint going concerns before they become big problems and you end up paying emergency rates on a cold winter night.
+Plus, because furnaces burn fuel to provide the heat, it’s important to take a look at all the various pieces to ensure there aren’t any splits or leaks that could impact the safety of your household.
+Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require yearly system maintenance to remain valid, so neglecting your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your equipment does ever breakdown in the middle of a cold snap.
-Make sure you get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Service Experts.
+Most manufacturers’ warranties require routine equipment maintenance to stay valid, so skipping your tune-ups can possibly result in losing your heating system warranty, which can be major money if your system does ever stop working in the middle of winter.
+Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with yearly furnace system tune-ups from Service Experts Heating & Air Conditioning.

 What can I do to troubleshoot my furnace before calling a tech for service?